 Crypto Trading Strategies Can Mitigate Against Luck

 When it comes to crypto trading, there is a reason that so many are unsuccessful.
-As we saw in 2017, many in the space have never traded before and do not know how to navigate the ups and downs of a single trade, let alone manage a diverse portfolio.
+As we saw in the last two bull runs, many in the space have never traded before and do not know how to navigate the ups and downs of a single trade, let alone manage a diverse portfolio.

 Too many jump into trades on the back of what they see on social media and sell at the first sign of a dip, cursing their luck and compounding their losses until they are all out of cash.
 As we have just seen however, luck can be mitigated against to some degree, and the more you can replace luck with strategy in your crypto trading using the tips above, the more successful you will be.